milankl/swm/README.md

 # HOW TO INSTALL

-(i)  This shallow water model requires the modules that are loaded in this script.
-(ii) For the parallel matrix-vector multiplication from parallel_sparsetools, go to that
-     folder and do:
+For the parallel matrix-vector multiplication from parallel_sparsetools, go to that folder and do:

-        > python setup.py install
+     python setup.py install

 Otherwise uncomment the line 'import _parallel_sparsetools' in this script and

      os.environ['OMP_NUM_THREADS'] = str(1)
      sparse.csr_matrix._mul_vector = _mul_vector

 in swm_param.py. parallel_sparsetools might yield a speed-up of up to 2.5x for up to 4 cores on some machines.

 Copyright (C) 2017,  Milan Kloewer (milan.kloewer@physics.ox.ac.uk, milank.de)